hillscottc/trivnode/README.md

 ## Components

 This is a single-page application in [Node](https://nodejs.org/).
-The layout is a responsive [Boostrap](http://getbootstrap.com/) template.
+The layout is a responsive [Bootstrap](http://getbootstrap.com/) template.

-The web application framework is [Express](http://expressjs.com/), handling request routing and html template rendering ([handlebars](http://handlebarsjs.com/)).
+The web application framework is [Express.js](http://expressjs.com/), handling request routing and html template rendering ([Handlebars.js](http://handlebarsjs.com/)).

-The main web application is structured with Backbone.js.
+The main web application is structured with [Backbone.js](http://backbonejs.org/).
+It is primarily used primarily to implement the app's fast 'as-you-type' search filter of 1,000 rows of clues on the main page.

-It uses [Browserify](http://browserify.org/) bundle the app's javascript modules, so it is necessary to run `npm run build` whenever js changes are made.
+[Browserify](http://browserify.org/) is used to bundle the app's javascript modules, so it is necessary to run `npm run build` whenever js changes are made.